Collecting on a Car Accident Judgment in NC

 Practical Steps After Winning a Judgment

-- Docket the judgment in every county where the defendant owns or may own property.
+File a certified copy of the judgment with the Clerk of Superior Court in every NC county where the defendant owns or may own real property.
+This creates automatic liens on any real property in those counties.

-- Consider whether collection efforts are cost-effective.
 Attorney fees for collection work are typically hourly.
 Spending $5,000 in legal fees to collect from a defendant with $2,000 in available assets does not make sense.
+Assess the defendant's likely assets before investing in further enforcement.

 Frequently Asked Questions